 - Annual tax return is released by IRD on the 1st of April every year.

-- For newly formed companies, PTR must be filed for maximum 18 months from the incorporation date, then every 12 months after the first tax return is made up.
+- For newly formed companies, PTR must be filed for a maximum of 18 months from the incorporation date, then every 12 months after the first tax return is made up.